jclark/rpi-cm4-ptp-guide/fedora.md

 Fedora has some advantages, which I think give it the potential in the future to be a better platform than Raspberry Pi OS.

 * Fedora has a strong [upstream focus](https://docs.fedoraproject.org/en-US/package-maintainers/Staying_Close_to_Upstream_Projects/), particularly for the kernel.
 * RedHat has strong expertise PTP and NTP.
-In particular, the maintainer of [chrony](https://chrony-project.org/) (an NTP server) works for RedHat, so Fedora always has the latest version of chrony.
+In particular, the maintainer of [chrony](https://chrony-project.org/) (an NTP implementation) works for RedHat, so Fedora always has the latest version of chrony.
 * Fedora includes [Cockpit](https://cockpit-project.org/), which is a very nice web interface for server administration.
 * Fedora has an IoT variant; this provides a [non-traditional immutable approach](https://docs.fedoraproject.org/en-US/iot/) to an OS, which could be a more robust approach when a CM4 is being used as a PTP or NTP appliance (although I haven't tried this yet).